Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 The Two-Hour Rule

 All perishable foods must be refrigerated within two hours of being cooked, or one hour if the temperature is 90°F or above.
-This rule directly impacts portion planning because:
+This rule directly impacts portion planning because large quantities cool slowly and may exceed safe holding times.
+These safety concerns apply to all holiday proteins, from turkey to the premium cuts detailed in our specialized calculators.

 🌡️ Critical Temperature Guidelines